Balance Sheet for Kinder Jemens in Not e.V. – The year 2022 in retrospect

 4. The Thuraya Children’s Hospital

-Despite the terrible proxy war being fought on the back of the poorest country in Arabia, Yemen remains a fascinating country with warm and hospitable inhabitants who desperately hope for peace and a safe and better future for their children.
-Let us work together to make Yemen a happy “Arabia Felix” again.
+Despite the devastating proxy war that continues to ravage the poorest country in the Arabian Peninsula, Yemen remains a captivating nation with warm and hospitable inhabitants who yearn for peace and a secure, prosperous future for their children.
+Let us join forces to restore Yemen to its former state of happiness as “Arabia Felix.”

-For our protégés and for the helpers of our partner association in Yemen, we wish that the war in Yemen will come to an end in 2022 and that your human solidarity will contribute to the fact that the children in Yemen will continue not to be forgotten.
+Our wish for our beneficiaries and the dedicated helpers of our partner association in Yemen is that the wars in Yemen and Ukraine come to an end in 2023.
+May your unwavering solidarity contribute to ensuring that the children in Yemen are never forgotten.

-Important note – the photos of the children will be shown on our Facebook page, webpage, and in our NewsLetter, with the consent of the families.
-With these photos, they show their gratitude and the changes made possible by your donation.
+Important Note: We would like to assure you that the photos of the children shared on our Facebook page, website, and newsletter are done so with the explicit consent of their families.
+These photos serve as expressions of gratitude and demonstrate the positive changes made possible by your donations.

-All donors will receive a donation receipt – All donations are fully tax deductible.
+Rest assured, all donors will receive a donation receipt, and all donations are fully tax-deductible.